godotengine/godot-website/collections/_release_4_4/entry-general-editor-shadowmasks-for-lightmapgi.md

 subsection: editor
 rank: 5
 importance: 2
-anchor: "shadowmasks-for-lightmapGI"
+anchor: shadowmasks-for-lightmapGI
-title: "Shadowmasks for LightmapGI"
+title: Shadowmasks for LightmapGI
-blockquote: "Both.
-Both is good."
+blockquote: <span class="highlight">Both.</span> Both is good.
 text: |
   From now on, you don't have to choose between fully baked or fully dynamic shadows anymore when using LightmapGI.